[HISTORY: Adopted by the Mayor and Council of the Borough of Buena as indicated in article histories. Amendments noted where applicable.]

 The provisions of this chapter shall be enforced by members of the Franklin Township Police Department, by officers of the New Jersey State Police, by a noise officer, if one should be appointed, or by such other Borough official who may be designated to enforce this chapter by the Mayor of the Borough of Buena.

-Any person who shall violate any provision of this article shall, upon conviction thereof, be subject to fine for a first offense a minimum of $50 and not to exceed $100; for a second offense a minimum fine of $200 and not to exceed $500 and for third and subsequent offense a minimum fine of $500 and not to exceed $1,000 and/or by imprisonment in the county jail for a period not exceeding 90 days, or both such fine or imprisonment, at the discretion of the court.
+Any person who shall violate any provision of this article shall, upon conviction thereof, be liable to such penalties as set forth in Chapter 1, General Provisions, Article III, of this Code.
 Every day that a violation continues after due notice has been served in accordance with the terms and provisions hereof, shall be deemed a separate offense.

 [Adopted 8-22-2005 by Ord.
 No. 523]